plexydesk/copilot-sandbox/README.md

 from the browser

 ```
-start vim  -> to coplete the setup
+start vim  -> to test the setup
 ```

 after setup completes